 Ultimately, its team requested an animated course that made sure all staff remembered the 10 Call Critiquing Steps so they could smash every call… but lasting 10 minutes only.
-On a shoestring budget.
-Within a tight turnaround time.
-Luckily… we at mobedia like a challenge!

 It’s a technique where you ask students to ‘mark’ or assess the work of their peers; which helps cement learning effectively, because inevitably it involves giving feedback, which requires a strong understanding of content.